TanyaKotwall/FINE3300-2025-A1/README.md

 3. Run the Python files using git clone by writing in the terminal: https://github.com/TanyaKotwall/FINE3300-2025-AI and press enter.
 4. Write cd FINE3300-2025-AI and press enter.
 5. Write code . and press enter
-    The above steps download the repository, moves into the folder and opens it in Visual Studio Code.
+6. Now the repository is downloaded, moves into a folder and opened in Visual Studio Code.